AguaClara/Textbook/Review/Review_Fluid_Mechanics.rst

 This document is meant to be a refresher on fluid mechanics.
 It will only cover the topics in fluids mechanics that will be used heavily in the course.

-If you wish to review fluid mechanics in (much) more detail, please refer to `this guide <https://github.com/AguaClara/CEE4540_Master/wiki/Fluids-Review-Guide>`_ Note that to view this link, you will need a Github accounts.
-If you wish to review from a legitimate textbook, you can find a pdf of good book by Frank White `here <http://ftp.demec.ufpr.br/disciplinas/TM240/Marchi/Bibliografia/White_2011_7ed_Fluid-Mechanics.pdf>`_.
+If you wish to review fluid mechanics in (much) more detail, please refer to `this guide <https://github.com/AguaClara/CEE4540_Master/wiki/Fluids-Review-Guide>`_ Note that to view this link, you will need a Github account.
+If you wish to review from a legitimate textbook, you can find a pdf of a good book by Frank White `here <http://ftp.demec.ufpr.br/disciplinas/TM240/Marchi/Bibliografia/White_2011_7ed_Fluid-Mechanics.pdf>`_.

 .. _heading_introductory_concepts: